The first federal minimum wage bill was signed into law during Franklin D. Rooseveltโs second term as U.S. President.

 The seen benefits of this Act appear good.
 But as with every policy, the unseen consequences are often much worse.

-Looking at the Raise the Wage Act, the Congressional Budget Office concludes: “Some employers would employ fewer workers than they would have employed under a lower minimum wage.”
+Looking at the Raise the Wage Act, the Congressional Budget Office concludes, โSome employers would employ fewer workers than they would have employed under a lower minimum wage.โ

 As a result, the higher cost to hire lower-skilled workers will destroy opportunities to find jobs.
 Millions will be left out of the labor force.

+CATO Institute experts predict even more negative consequences, including reducing employee work hours and benefits and charging consumers higher prices.
 We might assume that firms will absorb the higher labor costs and take a dip in their profits.
-But in real life, entrepreneurs are “cutting employment and making other decisions to maintain their net earnings,” according to the CATO Institute.
+But in real life, entrepreneurs are โcutting employment and making other decisions to maintain their net earnings,โ according to the CATO Institute.

-The Harvard Business Review notes that a previous increase of just $1 caused the percentage of employees working more than 20 hours per week to decrease by 23%.
+The Harvard Business Review notes that a previousย increase of just $1 caused the percentage of employees working more than 20 hours per week to decrease by 23%.
 (Working 20 hours per week is the threshold for employees to be eligible for retirement benefits.)

+Meanwhile, the percentage of workers with more than 30 hours per weekโmaking them eligible for health care benefitsโdecreased by 14.9%.
+And total wage compensation decreased by 13.6%!
 Under these circumstances, it becomes more challenging to juggle multiple jobs to earn enough money to pay the bills.
 This results in lower employee motivation and fewer opportunities for workers to improve their skills.

 When all was said and done, America suffered from lower long-run productivity gains and suppressed economic growth.

-It’s Important to Look at Who Supports Increasing the Minimum Wage
+Itโs Important to Look at Who Supports Increasing the Minimum Wage

 Why do so many people support increasing the minimum wage?
 To answer this, we first need to identify who they are, what they know, and what they want.